 Semester grading criteria is explained at the beginning of each course and is designated to measure the acquisition of leveled knowledge and the ability to apply what is taught.
-A grade of 75 (C) or better MUST BE achieved in order for a student to advance to the next level.
+A grade of 75 (C) or better MUST BE achieved in didactic and clinical courses in order for a student to advance to the next level.
 The average of all grades must be 75% or higher to pass the course.
 The final grade will not consist of more than 6% of alternative assignments.
 GRADES ARE NOT ROUNDED WHEN CALCULATING THE AVERAGE (74.9 IS NOT ROUNDED TO 75).